Property From the Golden Closet Auction

 Barbara Stanwyck’s dress from “The Big Valley” sold for $2,500.

 Patrick Swayze’s ’20s ensemble from “To Wong Foo, Thanks for Everything!
 Julie Newmar” (unsold)

 and the piece de resistance…

-What a delightful afternoon spent among the stars.
-You can check out the Julien's Auctions website and see upcoming auctions that you too can visit prior to sale.
-And you never know, you might find a little treat for yourself!
+website and see upcoming auctions that you too can visit prior to sale.
+You never know, you might find a little treat for yourself!